LeonidShv/vue-hls-video-player/README.md

 }
 ```
 **previewImageLink**:
+1. value: 'poster.webp', type: String

-preview (poster) image for the video player
+poster image for the video player

 **link**:
+1. value: 'videoLink.m3u8', type: String

-link on video.m3u8
+link on video in format m3u8

+**isMuted**:
+1. value: true or false, type: Boolean

+it can turn on and off the sound of the video

+**isControls**:
+1. value: true or false, type: Boolean

+it can show and hide the video control panel
-## Aditional information
+### Aditional information
 If you have any ideas, or need a fast fix, write me and I try to help you
 1. [GitHub](https://github.com/LeonidShv/vue-hls-video-player)
 2. [npm](https://www.npmjs.com/package/vue-hls-video-player?activeTab=readme)